-For FFY2021 the State makes the following updates to the Multi-Year eCVSP:
+For FFY2022 the State makes the following updates to the Multi-Year eCVSP:

 For the CY2019 (1st year goal set in 2020 CVSP), we were close to meeting our goals for both the BASH Initiative and the AGGRESSIVE DRIVER Initiative.
 We anticipate maintaining productivity (or experiencing a slight decrease) in both initiatives for the 2nd year (CY2020) of our mulit-year eCVSP and will make no adjustments to the goals at this time.
 Although COVID-19 has impacted the number of overall inspections performed in Maryland, we focus efforts on those geographical areas for which those initiatives were developed.
-While we saw no enforcement activity in either initiative during the month of April 2020 due to COVID19 issues, we believe that enforcement personnel will work hard to reach the goals that have been set.
+While we saw no enforcement activity in either initiative during the month of April 2020 due to COVID19 issues, we have found that enforcement personnel worked hard to reach and exceed the goals that were set.